 Because of the risks, some individuals and businesses only work with contractors who are insured.
 This is especially true for large corporations, who want to mitigate as much risk as possible.
 So if you’re going to grow your business and get more clients, it’s critical to have the right insurance policies in place.

 Regardless of whose fault it is, defending against a lawsuit can cost thousands of dollars.
 If you’re found legally liable, you’ll be on the hook for even more costs.
 The right insurance policies are essential to ensure your business doesn’t face the financial fallout of such an unfortunate circumstance.

-As a contractor, clients expect you to buy materials, manage construction, work with engineers and architects, and more.
+As an independent contractor, clients expect you to buy materials, manage construction, work with engineers and architects, and more.
 Some clients may allege you were negligent, didn’t deliver the promised quality of construction, or that delays in the project caused them a financial loss.
 These scenarios commonly birth lawsuits that are costly to defend, regardless of whether you’re in the wrong.
 Even allegations of wrongdoing can cause financial hardships for your contracting business.

-You or someone from your team also risk making mistakes that can lead to property damage.
+You or someone from your construction project team also risk making mistakes that can lead to property damage.
 For example, if you drill the wrong spot or accidentally damage the foundation of a property during a renovation, it could mean an expensive repair bill.
 Although you hold yourself to the highest standard, accidents such as this can always occur.
 Experience and attention to detail can mean you make fewer mistakes, but you’ll never be perfect.

 Additionally, even equipment lying around can cause passersby to trip, fall, and injure themselves.
 Their bodily injury could also procure a legal claim against your business.
 Although injuries could be a genuine or freak accident, you’ll still be liable to compensate for these injuries.